leleneme/mcrcon-d/README.md

 Non-exhaustive list of possible improvements:

 - [ ] Allow passing option as environment variables.
-- [ ] Making a "run" mode where commands are passed to the CLI arguments, executed in sequence and then the program exists.
 - [ ] Improve error handling.
 - [ ] Build mcrcon as a library.